 Poland Didn't Always Speak Polish: The Lost Linguistic Diversity of Europe

 This tradition of multiculturalism continued after and despite the fact that the state ceased to exist in the late 18th century.
-The cultural spaces continued to flourish in the 19th century, criss-crossing the official political borders, and often overlapping.
-This amazing linguistic and cultural diversity ceased to exist with the outbreak of WW2.
+The cultural spaces continued to flourish in the 19th century, criss-crossing the official political borders and often overlapping.
+This amazing linguistic and cultural diversity ceased to exist with the outbreak of World War II.

-This was on one hand due to the fact that Polish nobility had always looked up to ancient Rome, and on the other to the fantastic but widespread belief stemming from Roman sources that Polish nobles were descendants of the Sarmatians, an Iranian tribe of the 5th century AD.
+This was on one hand due to the fact that Polish nobility had always looked up to ancient Rome, and on the other to the fantastic but widespread belief, stemming from Roman sources, that Polish nobles were descendants of the Sarmatians – an Iranian tribe of the 5th century AD.
 As a result, knowing Latin was considered an important part of 'Sarmatian' culture.
 It was also indispensable in the public life of the Commonwealth, with many of the political speeches performed in Latin.

 Ciężki to jest wprawdzie na chorągiew naszę klimakter*, dwóch razem tej matce tak dobrych pozbywać synów; ciężki i nieznośny ojczyźnie paroksyzm*, takich przez niedyskretne fata simul et semel* uronić wojenników, którzy jej periculosissima incendia* hojnie swoją w kożdych okazyjach gasili krwią; przykra całej kompaniej iactura* tak dobrych, poufałych, nikomu nieuprzykrzonych, w kożdej z nieprzyjacielem utarczce podle boku pożądanych i do wytrzymania wszelkich insultów* doświadczonych postradać kawalerów.
 Ale, ponieważ sama litera święta taką całemu światu podaje paremią*: Metenda est seges, sic iubet necessitas*, dlategoż necessitatem ferre [potius], quam flere decet*, mając prae oculis* konstytucyją* umówionego ante saecula* ziemie z niebem pactum*, że nam tam deklarowano morte renasci*, że nam tam obiecują ad communem* powrócić societatem*.
 Veniet iterum, qui nos reponat in lucem, dies*.

 The Latin influence on Polish proved very strong – and it took a lot of effort on the part of the linguistic purists of the Enlightenment to rectify it.
-Polish today still stands out among other Slavic languages as the one with biggest load of Latin loan-words.
+Today, Polish still stands out among other Slavic languages as the one with biggest load of Latin loan-words.

 Lithuania, my fatherland!
 You are like health;